-RAINFALL: Nicole is expected to produce the following rainfall amounts through Saturday: Northwest Bahamas into the eastern, central and northern portions of the Florida Peninsula: 3 to 5 inches with local maxima of 8 inches.
+RAINFALL: Nicole is expected to produce the following rainfall amounts through Friday night: Northwest Bahamas into the eastern, central and northern portions of the Florida Peninsula: 3 to 5 inches with local maxima of 8 inches.
 Southeast into the southern and central Appalachians, western Mid-Atlantic, and eastern portions of Tennessee, Kentucky, and Ohio: 2 to 4 inches with local maxima of 6 inches along the Blue Ridge.
-Northern Mid-Atlantic into New England: 1 to 4 inches.
-Flash and urban flooding will be possible, along with renewed river rises on the St. Johns River, across the Florida Peninsula today into Thursday.
-Heavy rainfall from this system will spread northward across portions of the Southeast, eastern Ohio Valley, Mid-Atlantic, and New England Thursday into Friday night, where limited flooding impacts will be possible.
+Northern Mid-Atlantic into portions of New England: 1 to 4 inches.
+Flash and urban flooding will be possible, along with renewed river rises on the St. Johns River, across the Florida

+Peninsula today into Thursday.
+Heavy rainfall from this system will spread northward across portions of the Southeast, Mid-Atlantic, and New England Thursday into Friday night, where limited flooding impacts will be possible.

-TORNADOES: A few tornadoes are possible tonight across eastern Florida, and Thursday from northeastern Florida into parts of southeast Georgia, eastern South Carolina, and southeast North Carolina.
+TORNADOES: A few tornadoes are possible this evening through Thursday across eastern Florida, southeastern Georgia and southern South Carolina.